|

 You must get a person’s permission to add them to your mailing list.
 It’s called “opt-in” marketing, which means that they “opt” — choose– to join your email list.
 Anything that isn’t opt-in is considered spam.

-Your e-mail service provider (MailChimp, Mad Mimi, Constant Contact, ConvertKit, etc.) will have information about this, so please take the time to find and read it.
+Your e-mail service provider (MailChimp, Mad Mimi, Constant Contact, ConvertKit (that’s an affiliate link), etc.) will have information about this, so please take the time to find and read it.

 I don’t want you to be dealing with bigger problems later.